VOLTTRON/openeis/documentation/developer_doc/install_guide_unix.md

 You will be prompted for a superuser name and password.

-*TODO: Consider moving the `syncdb` part to another section, and merely referencing that section here.
-Synching apparently needs to be done quite often as part of a recovery procedure, and it would be nice to describe it in a single place.*
+This only needs to be done once, unless there is a change to the schema in the database.